Last Updated on September 27, 2022

 We started off dinner with a couple martinis, which neither one of us finished.
 They just weren’t as good as some others in Vegas.
-Olives is still our favorite place to get cocktails.
+Olives was our favorite place to get cocktails.

 Tapas at Julian Serrano’s

+If you love small plates so everyone can try a bit of everything like we do, then you’ll want to try Julian Serrano’s.
 We decided to forego the pricey Zarkana dinner menu, and ordered a few tapas.
-The Spanish chicken croquettas were just ok, but the arugula aioli dipping sauce was ‘no bueno’.
+The Spanish chicken croquettes were just ok, but the arugula aioli dipping sauce was ‘no bueno’.